-- Area settings: Draw a polygon area on the image where you want the camera to generate motion detection alarm and set detection sensitivity level (see Figure 6 above, item 1). - 2.
-Arming schedule: Define the schedule during which the system detects motion (see Figure 6 above, item 2). - Recording schedule: Define the schedule during which motion detection can be recorded (when using SD card or NAS).
-See "Recording schedule" on page 88 for further information. - 4.
-Actions: Specify the actions triggered by the motion event (see Figure 6 above, item 3). - 5.
-Normal and advanced configuration: Normal configuration allows you to set the sensitivity level of the motion detection (see Figure 6 above, item 4).
+- Area settings: Draw a polygon area on the image where you want the camera to generate motion detection alarm and set the detection sensitivity level (see Figure 6 on page 48, item 1). - 2.
+Arming schedule: Define the schedule during which the system detects motion (see Figure 6 on page 48, item 2). - 3.
+Recording schedule: Define the schedule during which motion detection can be recorded (when using an SD card or NAS).
+See "Recording schedule" on page 75 for further information. - 4.
+Actions: Specify the actions triggered by the motion event (see Figure 6 on page 48, item 3). - 5.
+Normal and advanced configuration: Normal configuration allows you to set the sensitivity level of the motion detection (see Figure 6 on page 48, item 4).
 Advanced configuration gives you additional configuration options.
-It allows you define up to eight separate motion areas with different sensitivity and scene parameters.
-Target options person/vehicle are not available in Advanced Motion Detection mode.
+It allows you to define up to eight separate motion areas with different sensitivity and scene parameters.
+Target options for person/vehicle are not available in Advanced Motion Detection mode.